EWMoE: An effective model for global weather forecasting with mixture-of-experts: Methods

 and $P_i$ is the fraction of the router probability distributed for expert $i$:

 The goal of the auxiliary loss is to achieve a balanced distribution.
 When we minimize $l_{aux}$, we can see both $h_i$ and $P_i$ would close to a uniform routing.

-\textbf{Position-weighted loss.} In weather forecasting tasks, the correct prediction of near-surface atmospheric variables is crucial, which has the most societal impact on human activities.
-We use a weighting function based on the laws of physics to weigh variables near the surface higher and employ the latitude-weighted mean squared error as our objective function.
+\textbf{Position-weighted loss.} In the weather forecasting tasks, it is crucial to correctly predict the atmospheric variables at different locations, which has a very large social impact on human activities.
+We use a position-weighted function to represent the weights of variables at different locations and employ the latitude-weighted mean squared error as our objective function.
 Given the prediction $\hat X_{i+ \Delta t}$ and the ground-truth $X_{i+\Delta}$, the loss is written as:

-in which $f(v)$ is the weight value of variable $v$, and $L(i)$ is the latitude-weighting factor:
+where $f(v)$ is a learnable parameter related to the absolute position of variable $v$, and $L(i)$ is the latitude-weighting factor at the coordinate $i$:

-where lat$(i)$ is the latitude of the $i$-th row of the grid.
-The latitude weighting term accounts for the non-uniformity when we grid the round globe.
-The grid cells toward the equator have larger areas than the cells near the pole, and thus should be assigned more weights.